Rubber Legs #8

 The longest free-flowing river in the continental U.S., the Yellowstone River in Montana offers a wild character and incomparable setting that is second to none.
 Forming deep within the borders of Yellowstone National Park, the river meanders nearly 700 miles before coming to its confluence with the Missouri River in North Dakota.
 On a journey nearly impossible to comprehend, the Yellowstone River travels and changes its mood through staggering canyons, picturesque mountain valleys and vast ranchlands.

 Though trout aren’t found throughout the entire course of the river, more than 120 miles of water outside of Yellowstone National Park offer healthy populations of rainbow trout, brown trout, and cutthroat trout with more than 20 public access points along the way.
 From riffles and runs to whitewater and deep holes, the Yellowstone River has it all.
-Being characterized as a large, powerful river bordered predominantly by private land, fly fishing the Yellowstone is most easily done by drift boat or raft.
-A Montana Fishing Guideis recommended as well because the Yellowstone River's large size and tricky currents can look deceivingly tame to the novice boater.
+Being characterized as a large, powerful river bordered predominantly by private land, fly fishing the Yellowstone is most easily done from a drift boat or raft.
+While it is certainly possible to float the river in your own craft, a Montana Fishing Guide is recommended, at least for your first trip, due to the Yellowstone River's large size and tricky currents which can look deceivingly tame to the novice boater.

 Without a doubt, the pre-runoff conditions of spring offer some of the best fly fishing of the year.
 From midges in February and March, Blue Wing Olives in April and a phenomenal Mother’s Day caddis hatchoccurring towards the end of April or early May, there is plenty to keep an angler busy.
 Spring fly fishing on the Yellowstone River can be risky with the weather and water conditions, but if you happen to come at the right time you can find yourself with unbelievable dry fly fishing opportunities with much of the river to yourself.
 In normal runoff years, fishing is typically shut down by mid-May as snowmelt turns the river to mud.
 In the event of low snowpack the river might clear by mid-June in time for the salmonfly hatch.
 Once the river clears, fishing should remain productive throughout the rest of the season into late fall.